This page outlines the following:

 - New stamp duty measures for first-home buyers

 - Changes to the FHOG

-- Special FHOG exemptions for Defence Force personnel
+- Special FHOG exemption for Defence Force personnel

 - Changes to off-the-plan concessions

 New stamp duty measures for first-home buyers